How do you account for 10 years of safe work in an industry known for danger?

-So 10 years without what OSHA calls a “DART” injury – an acronym the Occupational Safety and Health Administration uses that stands for “days away, restricted or transferred” – is certainly something to be celebrated.
+Ten years without what OSHA calls a “DART” injury – “days away, restricted or transferred” – is certainly something to be celebrated.
 March marked the 10 years mark since the last DART injury.

-OPPD Senior Safety Tech specialist Mike Palmisano does safety traning with metering services.
+OPPD Senior Safety Tech specialist Mike Palmisano does safety training with metering services.
 He said the group is handling “hot stuff” every day so they must always have heightened awareness.

 “They have to be thorough in checking hazards and have that knowledge of what is in that meter socket,” he said.
 “For that group, it starts with great leadership.”

 Palmisano said the group takes training seriously and are always eager to learn.
 They are genuinely engaged and constantly sharing their experiences.
 “They are definitely one of the good examples for the rest of the company.”

 And during their streak, the group’s performance has been up.

 “Safety drives performance,” said Schiessler.
 “The two go hand-in-hand.
 There has been a legacy of safety with this group and it is continuing.”